Dr. Gérard Encausse (Papus) - Tau Vincent

 Papus died October 25, 1916.
 In the biography written his son, Philippe Encausse, it is reported that he died of tuberculosis.
 According to Tau Charles Harmonius II, Philippe Encausse stated to him and to others that the cause was a mustard bomb that exploded outside of his office of the Hospital de la Charite, on the front lines of a combat zone outside Paris.
 At that time, Papus’ medical work in the war was controversial, because he was treating the most seriously injured patients first, regardless of whether they were German, French, or American.
 This brought him into conflict with the French government, who insisted that allies be treated first.
 Papus refused to comply, saying that humanity dictated that the people who were in graver conditions and who could be saved should be saved, regardless of their side in the war.

-On the centennial of the death of this Grand Hierophant, Dr. Gerard Encausse, let us recognize his place and prominence in the gnosis of our age.
+On the anniversary of the death of PAPUS we remember our Bishop, and we recognize his place and prominence in the gnosis of our age.
 May the Societies created and fostered by him carry forth and increase the Light to which his life was dedicated.

 “Remember him, O Lord, in thy kingdom, thy faithful servant Tau Valentin, our Bishop Gerard Encausse, whom we see no longer; grant him thy peace; let the light above the aeons shine upon him; and in thy loving wisdom and almighty power work in him the good purpose of thy perfect will: that he whom thou hast appointed here on earth to be the shepherd of souls and the ministering agent of thy holy power may continue to serve thee in all worlds and aeons to come.
 Amen.”